marcelotto/spread2rdf/README.md

 This parameter specifies the construction of an object resource or value for a row and expects a hash with further sub-parameters as its value:
 - ```language```:
-  A string or Ruby symbol with a language to be used to tag the string value of the generated triple.
+  A string or Ruby symbol with a language to be used to tag the object value of the generated triple.
+- ```datatype```:
+  An URI to be used as the datatype for the object value of the generated triple.
 - ```uri```:
   Specifies the rule for the generation of a resource for the object of a triple.
 Currently, the following values are possible: